adrian-lison/EpiSewer/vignettes/model-definition.md

 P(\Upsilon_{t,i} = 0 | \Psi_t = \psi_t) = e^{-\psi_t\, c\, b}
 ```

 where $\Upsilon_{t,i}$ is the $i^{\text{th}}$ replicate concentration measurement from the (composite) sample on day $t$, and $b$ and $c$ are parameters of the PCR.
 The PCR parameters are either estimated by the coefficient of variation model (see below, this may require informative priors and/or replicate measurements), or the product $`c\, b`$ can be back-calculated if the user provides an LOD value established from a lab experiment.
-The functional form of the LOD model is based on the statistical properties of digital droplet PCR and corresponds to a binomial likelihood for zero successes.
+The functional form of the LOD model is based on the statistical properties of digital PCR and corresponds to a binomial likelihood for zero successes.
 For non-zero measurements, we conversely have

 ```math
 P(\Upsilon_{t,i} > 0 | \Psi_t = \psi_t) = 1 - P(\Upsilon_t = 0 | \Psi_t = \psi_t)